gsl-lite/gsl-lite/README.md

-span<>: Allows default construction span<>: Allows construction from a nullptr and a zero size (C++11) span<>: Allows construction from a l-value (C++11) span<>: Allows construction from two pointers span<>: Allows construction from a non-null pointer and a size span<>: Allows construction from a temporary pointer and a size span<>: Allows construction from any pointer and a zero size span<>: Allows construction from a C-array span<>: Allows construction from a C-array with size via decay to pointer (potentially dangerous) span<>: Allows construction from a std::array<> (C++11) span<>: Allows construction from a container (std::vector<>) span<>: Allows tagged construction from a container (std::vector<>) span<>: Allows construction from another span of the same type
+span<>: Allows default construction span<>: Allows construction from a nullptr and a zero size (C++11) span<>: Allows construction from a l-value (C++11) span<>: Allows construction from a const l-value (C++11) span<>: Allows construction from two pointers span<>: Allows construction from two pointers to const span<>: Allows construction from a non-null pointer and a size span<>: Allows construction from a non-null pointer to const and a size span<>: Allows construction from a temporary pointer and a size span<>: Allows construction from a temporary pointer to const and a size span<>: Allows construction from any pointer and a zero size span<>: Allows construction from a C-array span<>: Allows construction from a const C-array span<>: Allows construction from a C-array with size via decay to pointer (potentially dangerous) span<>: Allows construction from a const C-array with size via decay to pointer (potentially dangerous) span<>: Allows construction from a std::array<> (C++11) span<>: Allows construction from a std::array<> with const data (C++11) span<>: Allows construction from a container (std::vector<>) span<>: Allows tagged construction from a container (std::vector<>) span<>: Allows construction from another span of the same type